hgabor47/babylonms/readme.md

 Babylon Message Swap
 ====================

-I would like to present my concept that’s aim is to help you develop softwares which is written different programming languages and that can intercommunicate with each other.
+I would like to present my concept thatâ€™s aim is to help you develop softwares which is written different programming languages and that can intercommunicate with each other.

-More information on Babylon website on (http://babylonms.com)
+More information on Babylon website on (https://prelimutens.com/main/babylonms/babylonmssite/doc/index.html)

 Quick access